 - Ability to recall information

-Brain imaging may be recommended for some people with symptoms such as severe headaches, seizures, repeated vomiting or symptoms that are becoming worse.
-Brain imaging may determine whether the injury is severe and has caused bleeding or swelling in your skull.
+Brain imaging may be recommended for some people with signs and symptoms such as severe headaches, seizures, repeated vomiting or symptoms that are becoming worse.
+Brain imaging may determine whether the injury is severe and has caused bleeding or swelling in the skull.